xinwenfu/VChat_DEP/README.md

       ![Processor](Images/Processor.png)

-   4. Enable PAE/NX through the clicking the checkbox.
+   4. Enable PAE/NX by clicking the checkbox.

       ![Enable PAE/NX](Images/EnableNX.png)

 2. **Windows**: Setup Vchat.
-   1. Compile VChat and it's dependencies if they has not already been compiled.
+   1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.
       1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file